Executive Order 13768: Legal basis for the challenges

 The challenges are based largely on the Tenth Amendment to the United States Constitution.
 This amendment was the basis for the U.S. Supreme Court's decision in Printz v.
 United States (1997), in which the Court, in an opinion by Justice Antonin Scalia, struck down a law, held that the U.S. government cannot engage in "federal commandeering of state governments."
 While an emphasis on the Tenth Amendment has historically been championed by conservative jurists, the states and local governments challenging the executive order in this case reflect the amendment's use by liberals.

-A federal statute involved in the cases is section 1373 of title 8 of the United States Code.
+A federal statute involved in the cases was section 1373 of title 8 of the United States Code.
 That section provides that "a Federal, State, or local government entity or official may not prohibit, or in any way restrict, any government entity or official from sending to, or receiving from, the Immigration and Naturalization Service information regarding the citizenship or immigration status, lawful or unlawful, of any individual".

 Legal scholar Ilya Somin, writing in the Washington Posts The Volokh Conspiracy, wrote:

 There are two serious constitutional problems with conditioning federal grants to sanctuary cities on compliance with Section 1373.
 First, longstanding Supreme Court precedent mandates that the federal government may not impose conditions on grants to states and localities unless the conditions are "unambiguously" stated in the text of the law "so that the States can knowingly decide whether or not to accept those funds."
 Few if any federal grants to sanctuary cities are explicitly conditioned on compliance with Section 1373.

 Any such condition must be passed by Congress, and may only apply to new grants, not ones that have already been appropriated.
 The executive cannot simply make up new conditions on its own and impose them on state and local governments.
 Doing so undermines both the separation of powers and federalism.

 Even aside from Trump's dubious effort to tie it to federal grants, Section 1373 is itself unconstitutional.
 The Supreme Court has repeatedly ruled that the federal government may not 'commandeer' state and local officials by compelling them to enforce federal law.
 Such policies violate the Tenth Amendment.